enacuavlab/DubinsFleetPlanner/USAGE.md

                  AS OF NOW, THE THIRD AXIS (Z) IS NOT IMPLEMENTED.
 SEPARATION IS ONLY CONSIDERED AS IF ALL AIRCRAFT ARE ON THE SAME XY PLANE.

-- `wind_x,wind_y`: Values describing the wind speed relative to the ground, respectively along the X and Y axes.
+- `wind_x;wind_y`: Values describing the wind speed relative to the ground, respectively along the X and Y axes.
 If not set, default to 0.
                    Unit is [l]/[T].

 - `{-flags}`: List of options that may be set: